 Schedule an educational safety event for your school or community event.
 We can do presentations on a variety of safety and injury prevention topics.

-For more information, call the Penn State Children’s Hospital Pediatric Injury Prevention Program at 717-531-SAFE (7233).
+For more information, call the Penn State Health Children’s Hospital Pediatric Injury Prevention Program at 717-531-SAFE (7233).

 Bicycle and wheeled sports